The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted

 Many graduates of Journalism Major become reporters, editors, correspondents and producers in print, electronic and online media.
 Others move into related fields such as public relations, marketing, business and commerce, government service and education.
 Some pursue further studies in Hong Kong or overseas.
 We have a good number of winners of prestigious media awards and scholarships for postgraduate studies abroad.

 Graduates of Public Relations and Advertising Major are prepared to take up jobs in public relations firms and advertising agencies, and they are expected to become well-rounded leaders in various fields of communication.
 The programme has over 1,000 alumni engaging in managerial and executive levels in advertising agencies, public relations firms.

 The Programme will consider Extended Part of Mathematics (Module 1 or 2) as the second unspecified elective subject in meeting the entrance requirements and as a whole subject in score calculation.

-The Programme recognises the qualification "Attained with Distinction I" or above in subjects in Applied Learning listed in the following website: http://www.comm.hkbu.edu.hk/admission/en/elective_subjects.html as unspecified elective subject.
+The Programme recognises the qualification "Attained with Distinction I" or above in subjects in Applied Learning listed in the following website: http://www.comm.hkbu.edu.hk/admission/en/elective_subjects.html as the second elective subject.

 In general, the scores for the Applied Learning subjects (Category B) are converted as follows: